vanbess/PLUGIN-WooCommerce-Order-Confirmation-Email-Upsells/readme.md

-# Order Confirmation Email Upsells for WooCommerce
+# PLUGIN: Order Confirmation Email Upsells for WooCommerce

 Simple plugin to add upsells to the WooCommerce order confirmation email footer.